KleberVales/nutrition-service/README.md

 3. Adds the meal calories to the daily calorie total.
 4. Persists the updated nutrition information.
 5. Returns the updated result.

+The application is designed to keep the business rules independent from frameworks and infrastructure.